-Yesterday we woke to the announcement that Turkey has left the Istanbul Convention which was opened for signatures here in 2011.
+Recently we woke to the announcement that Turkey has left the Istanbul Convention which was opened for signatures here in 2011.
 The pact provides legal and social guidelines for governments to curb violence against women and has been signed by 45 nations and the EU.
 It is interesting to note that the UK and US have not ratified it and Poland recently withdrew from it.

 See the Wikipedia link below for more info.

 FYI: This article contains mild references to psychological and physical violence and also talks about consensual sex.
 See link at bottom of article if you are in need of help and protection (For women in Turkey only)

 It is (tragically / ironically) called the Istanbul Convention, first ratified by Ankara (that’s our capital city) and yet here we are, leaving it… And upon what grounds?

 Here are some points to consider in pondering this:

 1. Reports show that on average, here in Turkey every day a woman is murdered by such as husbands, fathers, sons and ex-lovers.
 There is a pervading sense of ownership and entitlement of men over women here (and everywhere — I’ll get to that).

 2. Psychological abuse of women in this country is huge, rife and so normalised that I even suffered it completely unknowingly for most of my first marriage.
 It was inadvertently perpetrated by my late first husband, the man whose combined role of protector/owner/husband/lover was utterly confused.
 His confusion was a micro manifestation of the nationwide and worldwide confusion and distortion of roles of the male, the patriarchy and the masculine.